-Ingrid Macintosh, Executive Sponsor of TD Wealth’s Women and Wealth Strategy, speaks with Kim Parlee about why women are getting hit hardest during this recession and what it may take to drive a she-covery.
+Ingrid Macintosh, Executive Sponsor of TD Wealth for Women, speaks with Kim Parlee about why women are getting hit hardest during this recession and what it may take to drive a she-covery.

 During the 2008 financial crisis, 79% of jobs lost belonged to men, as manufacturing and goods sectors were among the hardest hit.
 This time around, the numbers are reversed: In March, the first month of lockdown in Canada, 62% of the 1.1 million jobs lost belonged to women.1 When states of emergency were declared across the country, brick and mortar shops and restaurants were forced to close.
 Service-sector employees and part-time workers — disproportionately women — felt the effects most acutely.

 While many women have been laid-off, others are putting in overtime, transitioning to home offices and increasing the share of unpaid work involved in managing their households, especially as schools, daycares and camps remain closed.
 According to Ingrid Macintosh, executive sponsor of the Women and Wealth Strategy at TD Wealth, the notion that women are expected to be equal earners, but also do the lioness’s share at home has far-reaching consequences.